SITE MENU

 Photo Copyright © 1994 Corel, The Internet Guide to Scotland and its licensors.
 All rights reserved.
 Not to be downloaded or reproduced.

 Inveraray saw much wartime activity in the 1940s.
-The Inveraray local history society has more details about this.
 Tigh-an-Ruadh (now the Loch Fyne Hotel) was turned into the HQ for Combined Operations Training.
 A plaque at the hotel commemorates those who visited at that time - including King George VI, de Gaulle, Eisenhower and Winston Churchill (who held some of the War Cabinets here).

 INVERARAY JAIL MUSEUM